Aryamanz29/Web-Ideas/README.md

     git add .

-#### 8. Check for your changes.
+#### 8. Check for your changes

     git status

 #### 9. Commit all the changes
     Write commit message as "Small Message",
     Click <a href="https://www.conventionalcommits.org/en/v1.0.0/" target="_blank">Here</a> to know about some commit's messages.

     git commit -m "Write a meaningfull but small commit message"